Avanade/OnRamp/README.md

 ### Templates

-Once the code-gen configuration data source(s) have been defined, one or more _templates_ will be required to drive the artefact output.
+Once the code-gen configuration data source has been defined, one or more templates will be required to define the artefact output.
 These templates are defined using [Handlebars](https://handlebarsjs.com/guide/) syntax.
 Template files can either be added as an embedded resource within a folder named `Templates` (primary), or referenced directly on the file system (secondary), to enable runtime access.

-Additionally, Handlebars has been [extended](./src/OnRamp/Utility/HandlebarsHelpers.cs) to add additional capabilities beyond what is available natively to further enable the required generated output:
+Additionally, Handlebars has been [extended](./src/OnRamp/Utility/HandlebarsHelpers.cs) to add additional capabilities beyond what is available [natively](https://handlebarsjs.com/guide/builtin-helpers.html) to further enable the required generated output:

 Function | Description
 -|-